reyadrahman/node/README.md

 `NODE_ENV`, `CDN` and `PORT` are **optional**.

 `NODE_ENV` can be `production` (default) or `development`.

+`CALL_SERVER_LAMBDA_SECRET` should be a random string that matches the same environment variable in the `CallServer` lambda (see "CallServer Lambda" section below).

 `OWN_BASE_URL` is the full address of your server (e.g. https://deepiks.io) and is used to, for example, set up webhooks automatically.